by Susan Flantzer © Unofficial Royalty 2019

 On July 3, 1793, guards entered the royal family’s lodgings in the Temple and forcibly took away Marie-Thérèse’s eight-year-old Louis-Charles.
 Remaining with Marie-Thérèse were her mother Marie Antoinette and Élisabeth, Louis XVI’s youngest sister.
 When Marie Antoinette was taken to the Conciergerie for trial one month later, Marie-Thérèse was left in the care of her aunt Élisabeth.
 On October 16, 1793, Marie Antoinette was executed by the guillotine.
 Marie-Thérèse’s aunt Élisabeth was taken away on May 9, 1794, and executed the following day.
 Of all the royal prisoners in the Temple, Marie-Thérèse was the only one to survive.

 During her imprisonment, Marie-Thérèse was never told what had happened to her family.
 All she knew was that her father was dead.
-She was finally told by Madame Renée de Chanterenne, her female companion in August 1795.
+Finally, she was told by Madame Renée de Chanterenne, her female companion in August 1795.
 On December 18, 1795, the day before her seventeenth birthday, Marie-Thérèse was exchanged for prominent French prisoners and released from the Temple.
 She was taken to Vienna, her mother’s birthplace, where her first cousin Franz II reigned as Holy Roman Emperor.

 In Vienna, Marie-Thérèse met the many members of her mother’s family and quickly formed relationships with them even though she held her cousin Franz II responsible for her mother’s death because of his inaction.
 In 1796, Marie-Thérèse refused to marry Archduke Charles of Austria, Duke of Teschen, brother of Franz II, Holy Roman Emperor, whom she considered an enemy of France.